Samrat-03/CMOS-Inverter/README.md

 - In DC sweep, we write value as .dc VCC 0 1.8 1m Vin 0 2.2 0.2
 - It means Id will be plotted against VCC (Vds).
 Value of VCC is in x-axis from 0 to 1.8V with gap of 1mV.
 - Vin (Vgs) takes value from 0 to 2.2 with the gap of 0.2.
-- NGSPICE command to plot this graph is plot -vcc#graph.
+- NGSPICE command to plot this graph is `plot -vcc#graph`.

 ![Id v/s Vds](/Images/id_vds.png)